 Fire ants are deadly to tortoises because they swarm tortoises, eventually eating them alive.
-Because they’re slow, tortoises can’t get away from the ants quickly enough.
+Because they’re slow, tortoises can’t quickly escape the ants.

 It’s less common with larger adult tortoises, but baby tortoises are most at risk.

-Red harvester and carpenter ants are also a threat.
+Red harvester ants and carpenter ants are also a threat.

-Some cultures enjoy eating tortoise meat, snatching them from the wild to be served as a delicacy.
+Some cultures enjoy eating tortoise meat, snatching it from the wild.
 It’s far rarer these days to see tortoise meat on modern menus, but tortoises still have to protect themselves from people.